Melissa Lucashenko

 Melissa Lucashenko is an Indigenous Australian writer of adult literary fiction and literary non-fiction, who has also written novels for teenagers.

-In 2013 at The Walkley Awards, she won the "Feature Writing Long (over 4000 words) Award" for her piece Sinking below sight: Down and out in Brisbane and Logan.
-In 2019, she won the Miles Franklin award for Too Much Lip.
+In 2013 at the Walkley Awards, she won the "Feature Writing Long (over 4000 words) Award" for her piece Sinking Below Sight: Down and Out in Brisbane and Logan.
+In 2019, she won the Miles Franklin Award for Too Much Lip.

 Early life and education

 Melissa Lucashenko was born in 1967 in Brisbane, Australia.
-Her heritage is Bundjalung and European.
+Her heritage is Bundjalung and European (Ukrainian).
 She is a graduate of Griffith University (1990), with an honours degree in public policy.

-In 1992 she was a founding member of Sisters Inside, an organisation which supports women and girls in prison.
+In 1992, she was a founding member of Sisters Inside, an organisation which supports women and girls in prison.

 Writing career

 She has said that when she began writing seriously "there was still a glaring hole in Australian literature", with almost no prominent Aboriginal voices and with only the University of Queensland Press and a few other small outlets publishing the work of Aboriginal writers.
 When asked whether she considers herself primarily a writer, or an Aboriginal writer, she writes that the question runs into semantic difficulties, because the word means different things to different people.